 As for the hills, there are currently 1557 Marilyns.
 The most recent addition to the set is 423.75m Beinn Dearg near Cape Wrath.
 This was surveyed by Jon Metcalf in July 2018 and was the first new Marilyn to be discovered since 2015 when two new Marilyns were found: Sithean Mor and Kirriereoch Hill, and two Marilyns were demoted to Submarilyns: Swyre Head and Stob na Boine Druim-fhinn.

 An informal gathering of relative hill baggers.
-Some will be staying in Alvey House, some in Craigower Lodge and some will be in the Glen Hotel most evenings.
+Some will be staying in Alvey House, some in Craigower Lodge and some will be in the Glen Hotel most evenings if it is open.
 Newtonmore is easily reached by train, bus or car and has hundreds of hills nearby in all directions.
 For more details contact firstname.lastname@example.org.

 - Beinn a' Chaorainn